Click to expand images below

 OUTPUT premiered at the 10th Annual Collaborations in Dance Festival at Triskelion Arts (September, 2018) and was demonstrated at the TED Education Weekend (October, 2018) and Pioneer Works Second Sundays (April, 2019).

 A recent academic paper, “OUTPUT: Translating Robot and Human Movers Across Platforms in a Sequentially Improvised Performance”, was published in the Movement that Shapes Behaviour symposium at the 2019 AISB Convention.

 time to compile

-Amy LaViers, Assistant Professor of Mechnical Engineering at the University of Illinois, Urbana Champaign, invited Catie to be an Artist-in-Residence at her Robotics, Automation, and Dance (RAD) Lab in 2017.
-Their collaboration has resulted in an artistic work-in-progress, currently titled Time to Compile , as well as research on human robot interaction and entrepreneurial exploration regarding affective, expressive modifications to robots.
-Catie is now a Research Technician in the RAD Lab as a result of this collaboration.
+Catie became Artist-in-Residence at her Robotics, Automation, and Dance (RAD) Lab in 2017 at the invitation of lab director and Assistant Professor of Mechanical Science and Engineering, Amy LaViers.
+Catie, Amy, graduate student Ishaan Pakrasi, and the RAD Lab’s collaboration has resulted in an artistic work-in-progress, currently titled Time to Compile , as well as research on human robot interaction and entrepreneurial exploration regarding affective, expressive modifications to robots.
+Catie then became a Research Technician in the RAD Lab as a result of this collaboration.

 We live in a world where people exist side by side even when separated by 1000s of miles and a time when data of human individuals is constantly being captured, influencing later unanticipated situations with unknown agents.
 Today there are more devices than humans connected to the internet.
 “Time to Compile” (as an artistic piece) is an embodied analog for this Internet of Things where audience members can make sense of this new “place” and this “time”.